 Tachyon can offload responses directly to 3rd party applications

 Tachyon can be used as the means to gather data for 3rd party applications.
-Using its fast response time to gather the data it then be configured to pass the data on without storing it locally.
-The offloading is configured for each consumer on the Consumers page.
+Using its fast response time to gather the data it can then be configured to pass the data on without storing it locally.
+The offloading is configured for each consumer on the Consumers page, please refer to Tachyon Platform 8.0 - Consumers page.
 To use this feature the consumer must be configured to use the offloaded responses data.